MarsUniversity/ECE382/source/labs/lab1/index.md

     - Result: `0x44, 0x11, 0x88, 0x00, 0x00, 0x00, 0xff, 0x00, 0xff, 0x00, 0x00, 0xff`
 4. An additional input/result pair will be given on the last day of the lab

-When you demo, due to time limitations, you only get *one* chance to demo for full credit, so make sure it works (repeatedly) before you show the instructor.
+When you demo, due to time limitations, you only get *one* chance to demo each of the four programs for full credit, so make sure it works (repeatedly) before you show the instructor.
 Any follow-on demos will result in a 10% penalty each time.
 Also, **demos will only be done in class.** If you demo after class, then you are subjected to a 25% penalty.